RamaLingeswaraRao950/False-Data-Injection-Attacks-on-Remote-Distributed-Consensus-Estimation/README.md

 3. **MySQL :** (Version 8.0 or later)🗄️
 4. **IDE :** Eclipse/IntelliJ IDEA recommended for Java development🖥️
 5. **Web Browser :** (for testing the web interface)🌍

+🔍 This project not only identifies vulnerabilities but also proposes innovative solutions for securing sensor-based systems.
+It was a thrilling experience to work on a topic at the intersection of cybersecurity and distributed systems!